 Shatavari root powder has traditionally been consumed by mixing it in warm milk with some honey if desired.
 It can also be mixed with ghee, or cooked in the ghee to make herbal infused ghee.
 According to Ayurveda, powdered form is considered the ideal way to consume herbs as the digestive process starts right from the taste.

-To make it easy for new moms to consume Shatavari, Freshly Moms created the Lactation Smoothie Mix which is a blend or 100% organic and raw Ayurvedic superfoods like Shatavari, Ashwagandha, Turmeric, Moringa, and Fennel that boost milk production naturally.
-The smoothie mix can be added to nourishing smoothies, or mixed in pancake batter to make lactation supporting oatmeal pancakes.
+To make it easy for new moms to consume Shatavari, Freshly Moms created the Chocolate Lactation Drink Mix which is a blend or 100% organic and raw Ayurvedic superfoods like Shatavari, Ashwagandha, Moringa, and Oats that boost milk production naturally.
+The drink mix can be used to make nourishing smoothies, or mixed in pancake batter to make chocolate mug cakes.

 Shatavari's numerous benefits makes it an excellent herb for fertility and postpartum recovery.
 Regular consumption in limited quantity can help alleviate stress, boost immunity, regulate hormones, boost milk supply in breastfeeding moms, and rebuild strength.
 For using it during pregnancy, it is best to consult your doctor.